Opal: Multimodal Image Generation for News Illustration: Study 2: User Evaluation

-To answer RQ2: Does Opal help users arrive at a set of generations with lower cognitive load?, we looked at a number of different measures from NASA-TLX as well as creativity support questionnaires drawn from the evaluations of other AI co-creative systems [\cite{cococo}, \cite{shimizu}, and \cite{Matejka2018}].
-After each participant had conducted each round, they answered Likert scale questions on these measures on a scale from 1 to 7.

 We found that Opal was rated highly in terms of performance.
-On average, Opal was given a 5.45/7 in terms of performance, with half the participants giving Opal above a 6 or 7 in terms of performance.
+On average, Opal was given a 5.45 out of 7 in terms of performance (a NASA-TLX measure), with half the participants giving Opal above a 6 out of 7 in terms of performance.
 In testing for statistical significance using paired t-tests, we found that across the NASA-TLX measures, the differences between the averages of Opal and baseline on performance, temporal demand, mental demand, effort, and frustration were insignificant.
-However in studying Figure \ref{fig:nasatlx} we can see more nuances in the distributions for each measure.
+However in studying Figure \ref{fig:nasatlx}, we can see more nuances in the distributions for each measure.
 We see that the median performance for Opal compared to the baseline is higher.
-In terms of mental demand, we also see a very wide spread in the mental demand measure for Opal, captured in the boxplot as a high interquartile range and in the standard deviation=1.9.
-For participants, Opal performed near neutrally in terms of frustration (mean=4.36/7) and effort (mean=4/7), which was lower than the frustration and effort scores for the baseline (mean=4.81/7 and 4.90 respectively).

-\textbf{From these results, we cannot confirm H2, which hypothesized that Opal would lower cognitive load.}
+In terms of mental demand, we also see a very wide spread in the mental demand measure for Opal, captured in the boxplot as a high interquartile range and in the standard deviation = 1.9.
+For participants, Opal performed near neutrally in terms of frustration (mean=4.36) and effort (mean=4), which was lower than the frustration (mean=4.81) and effort (mean=4.90) scores for the baseline. \textbf{From these results, we cannot conclude that Opal has lower cognitive load than the baseline.}